14-Year-Old Charged As Adult With 3rd-Degree Murder In Connection To Fatal Beating Of 73-Year-Old Man: Police

 PHILADELPHIA (CBS) — A 14-year-old boy who turned himself in to police Monday in connection with the beating death of a 73-year-old man in North Philadelphia has been charged as an adult with third-degree murder and criminal conspiracy.
 He lived just blocks from the attack.

-Security video shows who police say is a teen boy holding a traffic cone winding back before he strikes an elderly man from behind.READ MORE: Victim Shot In Attempted Robbery In Wissinoming, Wrestles Weapon Away From Attacker And Police Believe He Shot Second Suspect
+Security video shows who police say is a teen boy holding a traffic cone winding back before he strikes an elderly man from behind.READ MORE: Jan.
+6 Hearing Conjures Chilling Picture Of Future Trump Tyranny

 CHARGED AS AN ADULT: 14-year-old Richard Jones is charged with 3rd degree murder and criminal conspiracy in connection to the beating death of James Lambert, 73 https://t.co/DyRlzoPB7E @CBSPhilly pic.twitter.com/aXCWgsKQQq